Bodyless Block Propagation: TPS Fully Scalable Blockchain with Pre-Validation: Apply BBP in Ethereum

 where $s_b$ is the average size of a full block, $s_t$ is the average transaction size, $t_g$ is the average time interval between two successive blocks, and $n_t = s_b / s_t $ is the number of transactions in the block.
 In the current Ethereum, a block contains 200 transactions on average and $t_g$ is around 13-15s, and thus the TPS of Ethereum is less than 15.

 From eq. (\ref{TPS1}), increasing $s_b$ or decreasing $t_g$ is a simple way to improve TPS.
 However, merely increasing $s_b$ or decreasing $t_g$ does not work.
-To guarantee security, blocks need to be propagated to almost all nodes in the blockchain network (e.g., 90\% of the nodes) is a security requirement.
+Ensuring security mandates that blocks be propagated to nearly all nodes in the blockchain network, typically 90\%.
 We denote the time to propagate a block from the miner node to the 90\% of the nodes in the blockchain network by $t_l$.
-The probability of the occurrence of stale blocks (also called uncle blocks in Ethereum) is denoted by $p_f$.
-The relationship between $t_l$ and $p_f$ can be approximated as \cite{bloxroute}
+The probability of the occurrence of stale blocks (uncle blocks in Ethereum) is denoted by $p_f$.
+The relationship between $t_l$ and $p_f$ can be approximated as \cite{bloxroute}:

-For the existing block propagation protocols in blockchain, the block propagation time $t_l$ and the number of transactions contained in the block $n_t$ have a linear relationship, expressed as ${t_l} \approx k{n_t}$, where $k$ is a constant.
+In current blockchain block propagation protocols, $t_l$ and $n_t$, exhibit a linear relationship, ${t_l} \approx k{n_t}$, where $k$ is a constant.
 Using this relationship, we can rewrite eq. (\ref{fork}) as:

 From eq. (\ref{TPS}), we can see that, with a fixed $t_g$, the increase of $n_t$ would increase $t_l$ and $p_f$, weakening the security of the blockchain, since the blockchain system is more vulnerable to various attacks (e.g., double-spend attacks \cite{37aa}) when $p_f$ is large.
-In other words, there is always a tradeoff between TPS and security with the current blockchain network, in which the block propagation time increases with the block size.\footnote{Although this result is presented under the context of PoW, it also applies to other consensus algorithms, including PoS, PoA, PBFT, so long as block propagation time increases with the block size in the consensus process.} We are thus lead to the following design principle to tackle the TPS scalability problem without sacrificing security:
+In other words, there is always a tradeoff between TPS and security with the current blockchain network, in which the block propagation time increases with the block size\footnote{Although this result is presented under the context of PoW \cite{pow_1}, it also applies to other consensus, including PoS, PoA, PBFT, so long as block propagation time increases with the block size in the consensus process.}.
+We are thus led to the following design principle to tackle the TPS scalability problem without sacrificing security:

 \textbf{\emph{Design Principle:}} When and only when the block propagation time is independent of the number of transactions in a block, the TPS of blockchain can be scaled without compromising system security.